wavefrontHQ/wavefront-spring-boot/README.md

 For completeness, here is what you should follow to configure your project.

-> **Note**: Version 2.1.1  is the latest version of the starter.
-The Wavefront for Spring Boot dependency needs to be compatible with the Spring Boot release version.
+> **Note**: The Wavefront for Spring Boot dependency needs to be compatible with the Spring Boot release version.
 See [System Requirements](https://docs.wavefront.com/wavefront_springboot.html#versionCompatibility) to get the correct dependency version.

 Configure your project using Maven or Gradle.

 **Maven**

 - The core setup consists of importing the `wavefront-spring-boot-bom` Bill Of Materials (BOM).

+  Example:
   ```
   <dependencyManagement>
     <dependencies>